Verlander Ks 11 to lead Astros over Yankees 4-2 in ALCS - WHIZ News

 The game was tied 1-all in the sixth when Gurriel connected off reliever Clarke Schmidt on a solo shot to the seats in left field to put Houston on top.
 Two batters later, McCormick sent a sinker from Schmidt into right field to make it 3-1.

-Verlander set a major league record with the eighth double-digit strikeout game of his postseason career and passed Clayton Kershaw (213) to become the all-time leader in strikeouts in the playoffs with 219.
+Verlander set a major league record with the eighth double-digit strikeout game of his postseason career.
+He passed Clayton Kershaw (213) to become the all-time leader in postseason strikeouts with 219.

+“As the game’s going along, you just gain more confidence as you start making better pitches,” Verlander said.
+“Once I started being able to execute my pitches the way I wanted, I feel like my confidence just kind of built upon that.”

+“They’re obviously really dynamic,” Yankees manager Aaron Boone said.
+“Outstanding starting pitching, but can shorten the game with the best of ’em.
+So we’ve got to find a way to break through against them.”

 Peña, whose 18th-inning home run completed a sweep of the Mariners in the ALDS, belted a homer off Frankie Montas to start the seventh and extend the lead to 4-1.
 Montas was pitching for the first time since Sept.
 16 because of a shoulder injury that kept him off the Division Series roster.

 Anthony Rizzo homered off Rafael Montero with two outs in the eighth to get the Yankees within two.
-Giancarlo Stanton singled before Josh Donaldson walked to spur Astros manager Dusty Baker to bring in closer Ryan Pressly.
+Giancarlo Stanton singled before Josh Donaldson walked, spurring Astros manager Dusty Baker to bring in closer Ryan Pressly.

 He struck out Matt Carpenter to end the inning and pitched a 1-2-3 ninth to get the four-out save.